exogen/node-fetch-har/README.md

 const fetch = withHar(nodeFetch);
 ```

-Individual HAR entries can then be obtained by accessing them on the `response`:
+Individual HAR entries can then accessed on the `response` object:

 ```js
 fetch("https://httpstat.us/200").then(response => {